UCLM-ARCO/uclm-arco.github.io/shapes/content/zigbee2mqtt.md

 {{</shell>}}

 ### Running
-Before running please note that if your port is different from ttyUSB0 you have to change it in the `configuration.yaml` files in the zigbee2mqtt and zigbee2mqtt-data folders.
+Before running, please note that if your port is different from ttyUSB0 you have to change it in the `configuration.yaml` files in the zigbee2mqtt and zigbee2mqtt-data folders.
 Once you are in the directory `shapes/static/code/zigbee2mqtt` run:
 {{<shell>}}
 :~$ make